narayanghimire/shopwarePluginDemo/SwagTestWidget/ReadMe.md

 Simple plugin to display random product in shopware.

-To use this plugin follow the following instruction to use my plugin
+To use this plugin follow the following instruction

 Install shopware &  activate plugin.